matrix-org/matrix-spec-proposals/proposals/2457-password-modification-invalidating-devices.md

 ## Proposal

-An optional field is added to the JSON body body of the [password reset endpoint](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-account-password) called `logout_devices`.
+An optional field is added to the JSON body of the [password reset endpoint](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-account-password) called `logout_devices`.
 This is a boolean flag (defaulting to `true`) that signals to whether other devices and sessions should be invalidated after modifying the password.